Know Better, Do Better

 wages for 3 weeks of farm work

-Some people might read this and say, "Well, they still deserve something on Christmas.”
-And so you'll keep on packing those shoeboxes year after year because it makes you feel good to know that a little girl somewhere across the ocean received a Christmas doll in the middle of April.
+Some people might read this and say, "Well, third-world kids still deserve something for Christmas.”
+And so you'll keep on packing those shoeboxes year after year.
 Okay.
-Like I said at the beginning, this post is in no way an attack on you or a “shame on you” post if you pack shoeboxes.
+Like I said at the beginning, this is in no way a “shame on you” if you pack shoeboxes.

 But, maybe you're reading this and you're thinking, "If these boxes aren't the best way to get the gospel to a child and simultaneously bless them in a tangible way, then what can we do?" - read on, my friend, because I have a few suggestions: